shehabulislam/embed-office-viewer/readme.txt

 '.ppt' '.pptx' '.doc', '.docx', '.xls', '.xlsx'

-= I Would like to support Your Project what is the best way to support ?  =
+= I Would like to support Your Project what is the best way to support?  =

 Thanks for your interest.
 You can donate any amount by visiting  [Here](https://gum.co/wpdonate  "Donate Now")